ramaroberto/neat-python/docs/module_summaries.rst

     :return: A list of chunks containing (as a list) at most ``chunksize`` elements of data.
     :rtype: list(list(object))
     :raises ValueError: If ``chunksize`` is not 1+ or is not an integer

+  .. index:: TODO

+  .. py:function:: _check_exception(e)

+    Evaluates whether an exception should be treated as simply a reason to retry the operation, as indicating a need to reconnect, or as some worse type of error.
+    TODO: Currently, due to problems with the variety of exceptions emitted by the `multiprocessing` module - particularly due to different versions of
+    Python - attempts in most (but not all) cases to evaluate the exception via `repr`, looking for keywords, which is uncertain at best.
+The `multiprocessing` module in particular has a large number of `assert` checks, frequently without user messages.
+Two pull requests have been submitted to correct this for the most problematic portions of the module, in at least the latest (developmental) version of Python ("nightly"), of which one has been accepted thus far; the other is awaiting review.

+    :param e: The exception to be evaluated.
+    :type e: :datamodel:`instance <index-48>`
+    :return: One of :py:data:`_EXCEPTION_TYPE_OK`, :py:data:`_EXCEPTION_TYPE_UNCERTAIN`, or :py:data:`_EXCEPTION_TYPE_BAD`.
+    :rtype: int

   .. py:class:: _ExtendedManager(addr, authkey, mode, start=False)